skippy-io/skippy/skippy-core/README.md

 # skippy-core

-Functionality that is agnostic to build tools and testing frameworks.
+Common functionality that is agnostic to build tools and testing frameworks.